Kinto/kinto-attachment/README.rst

 bucket and collection::

     $ python3 scripts/upload.py --server=$SERVER --bucket=$BUCKET --collection=$COLLECTION --auth "token:mysecret" README.rst pictures/*

-If the ``--gzip`` option is passed, the files are gzipped before upload.
-Since the ``attachment`` attribute contains metadata of the compressed file the original file metadata are stored in a ``original`` attribute.

 See ``python3 scripts/upload.py --help`` for more details about options.